michaeldepaulahu/p1/README.md

 <http://p1.dehashed.com>

 ## Description
 This web app is for Depaula's online portfolio in support of the P1 project.
 It details a short biography and a Q&A about the CSCI E-15 class.
+It also contains placeholders for future projects.

 ## Demo
 N/A